jsx-eslint/eslint-plugin-react/docs/rules/jsx-curly-brace-presence.md

 ### Valid options for <string>

-They are `always`, `never` and `ignore` for checking on JSX props and children.
+They are `always`, `always,single`, `always,double`, `always,orignal`, `never` and `ignore` for checking on JSX props and children.

-* `always`: always enforce curly braces inside JSX props or/and children
+* `always`: always enforce curly braces inside JSX props or/and children and fix with double quotes inside the generated JSX expressions
+* `always,single`: always enforce curly braces and fix with single quotes
+* `always,double`: always enforce curly braces and fix with double quotes
+* `always,original`: always enforce curly braces and fix with original quotes(default to double quotes for JSX children)
 * `never`: never allow unnecessary curly braces inside JSX props or/and children
 * `ignore`: ignore the rule for JSX props or/and children